romainkassel/10_inception/README.md

 ## I tested this site and I'm happy.
 Now I'd like to clean it up.
 What do I do?

-1. In your terminal, stop Docker services by clicking on `CTRL + C`
+1. In your terminal, run the following command to remove everything (containers, images and volumes): `make fclean`
-2. Run the following command to remove everything (containers, images and volumes): `make fclean`
+2. Enter your environment password when asked
 3. Go outside of the repository: `cd ..`
 4. Remove the repository: `rm -rf 10_inception`